 My first attempt, as an adult, to do the natural thing was back in 1999.
 I cut all my hair off and began to let it dread up.
 My mother told me I was a rebel.
 She hated the way I wore it and she never hesitated to tell me.
 I must admit she was right.
 I was at a very rebellious stage in my life.

-After wearing dreads for about two years I decide to relax my hair again.
-Yes I gave in to the “creamy crack”.
+After wearing dreads for about two years I decided to relax my hair again.
+Yes, I gave in to the “creamy crack”.
 I wore my relaxed hair for years.
-Then it hit me….
-I wanted to be natural again.
+Then it hit me… I wanted to be natural again.
 Round two!
 In 2010 I cut all my hair off once again.
 This time I wanted to try the twist and go styles.
-Obviously I was doing something wrong because it wasn’t at all looking like the girls on the YouTube videos.
+Obviously, I was doing something wrong because it wasn’t at all looking like the girls on the YouTube videos.
 Look at the picture below.
 It at first looked like a hot mess, but the more I looked at it the prettier it looked.

-I wore this natural hair style for about three years.
+I wore this natural hairstyle for about three years.
 Then I decided to relax my hair again because my career was not moving in the direction I wanted.
-I have conformed to the way society say’s I should wear my hair for some time and now I’ve decided to go back to my root-tee, root, roots.
+I have confirmed to the way society says I should wear my hair for some time and now I’ve decided to go back to my root-tee, root, roots.
 You know – that curly, tight of a curl most of us African America women are embracing today?
 That’s what I’m going for.
 I’m excited to go on this journey with my hair and see where it takes me this time.

 From 2013 until about four days ago I wore relaxed hair.
 I did the “big chop” ( cutting most of the relaxer out) and I don’t know what I’m going to do with it but here I am.